AnnaIdzkowska/med-app2/README.md

 ## Application view
 #### - summary view

-dashboard view
+Dashboard view with statistics.
+Possibility to change the background to light using the icon.
 ![](images/Zrzut1.png)

-chart showing the number of patients in projects based on data from the mockData.js file
+Chart showing the number of patients in projects based on data from the mockData.js file.
 ![](images/Zrzut2.png)

-chart showing the number of projects in a given year based on data from the mockData.js file
+Chart showing the number of projects in a given year based on data from the mockData.js file.
 ![](images/Zrzut3.png)

-chart showing the number of tests based on data from the mockData.js file
+Chart showing the number of tests based on data from the mockData.js file.
 ![](images/Zrzut4.png)

 #### - patient management view

 Table with a list of patients and their data (pagination, sorting, searching by column).
 Possibility to add, delete, edit patients.
 ![](images/Zrzut5.png)

 #### - view of adding patients to projects

-table with a list of patients (their data) related to the selected project and information whether consent has been granted (possibility to change the project and consent).
+Table with a list of patients (their data) related to the selected project and information whether consent has been granted (possibility to change the project and consent).
 ![](images/Zrzut6.png)

 #### - project management view

 Table with a list of projects and the number of patients in the project (pagination, sorting, searching by column).
 Possibility to add, delete, edit projects.